-- The OBF Key Management system is able to create and upload Keys to the OBF Resource Server and the OBF Client, where the underlying Network Technology requires the creation of keys by an external element - The OBF Key Management system is able to ingest keys, where the underlying Network Technology creates the keys. - Register the Resource Servers and the Resource Server Providers (MNOs and M2M Service Providers) - Register the Application Servers and the Application Service Providers - Initiate the bootstrapping process to create a repository of trusted Connected Devices - Provision Application Service provider applications towards Connected Devices - Transfer Connected Devices between Authentication Service Providers such as MNOs, and M2M SPs - Support Functions and Flows as specified below
+- The OBF Key Management System is able to create and upload Keys to the OBF Resource Server and the OBF Client, where the underlying Network Technology requires the creation of keys by an external element; - The OBF Key Management System is able to ingest keys, where the underlying Network Technology creates the keys; - Register the Resource Servers and the Resource Server Providers (MNOs and M2M Service Providers); - Register the Application Servers and the Application Service Providers; - Initiate the bootstrapping process to create a repository of trusted Connected Devices; - Provision Application Service provider applications towards Connected Devices; - Transfer Connected Devices between Authentication Service Providers such as MNOs, and M2M SPs; and - Support Functions and Flows as specified below.

-10.2 Functions
+8.2 Functions

-Authentication Functions implemented in the Secure Element, Device and the Servers which are involved in the Authentication process are as proposed below:
+Authentication Functions implemented in the Secure Element, Device and the Servers (namely, Resource, Authentication and Application Servers), which are involved in the Authentication process, are is required to be as follows:

-10.2.1 The Authentication Function
+8.2.1 The Authentication Function

 This function is hosted in the network of the MNO/M2MSP under the control of the issuer of the Secure Element.
-The Authentication Server, Resource Server, and Secure Element participate in Authentication procedure in which a shared secret is established between the Authentication Server and the OBF Client hosted in the Secure Element by running the bootstrapping procedure over the reference point RPB.
+The Authentication Server, Resource Server, and Secure Element participate in Authentication procedure in which a shared secret is established between the Authentication Server and the OBF Client hosted in the Secure Element by running the bootstrapping procedure over the reference point RPB as described in the OBF Authorisation Function below.

-10.2.2 OBF Client Function:
+8.2.2 OBF Client Function:

-A function of the OBF Client hosted in the Secure Element that executes the bootstrapping procedure with Authentication Server and provides the Connected Device with security association to run bootstrapping usage procedure.
+A function of the OBF Client hosted in the Secure Element that executes the bootstrapping procedure with the Resource Server and Authentication Server and provides the Connected Device with security association to run bootstrapping usage procedure.

-10.2.3 Connected Device Function:
+8.2.3 Connected Device Function: